swan-maillard/takima-obsidian/MASTER 3/05 - Java.md

 	- Use `LinkedHashSet` when you need to preserve the order in which elements were inserted.
 	- Use `TreeSet` when you need a sorted set or if you need to quickly retrieve elements in ascending or descending order.

-## 3. Map

-- **Purpose**: Key-value pair storage with fast lookups by key.
-- **Common Implementations**:
-    - `HashMap`: Backed by a hash table.
-Average O(1) insertion and lookup.
-No ordering guarantees on keys.
-    - `LinkedHashMap`: Maintains a doubly-linked list of the entries, preserving insertion order (or access order, if configured).
-Slightly higher overhead than `HashMap`.
-    - `TreeMap`: Backed by a Red-Black tree.
-Keys are stored in a sorted order.
-Insertion, removal, and lookup run in O(log n) time.
-- **Use Cases**:
-	- `HashMap` is typically preferred for general-purpose key-value storage with fast lookups.
-	- `LinkedHashMap` is useful if you need to iterate keys/values in insertion order (for example, in caching scenarios).
-	- `TreeMap` is ideal when you need to iterate over keys in sorted order or quickly fetch subsets of keys (e.g., in a range).

 ## 4. Queue

 - **Purpose**: FIFO (First-In-First-Out) or specialized ordering of elements.